 As a result of a change in circumstances, applicants may require a housing options interview.
-A change in circumstances may result in an application being moved up or down the banding scale.
-This will be decided by the Social Welfare Panel in accordance with the following criteria:
+A change in circumstances may result in an application being moved up or down the banding scale in accordance with the following criteria:

 - When an application is moved down the banding scale the registration date will remain the date that the application was originally registered - Where an application is moved up a band the date will be known as the application date and will be the date that the application was moved to the higher band - Preference within bands will be given to the applicant with additional stars awarded (as set out below) and with the earliest registration or application date.
-For example, an applicant in Band C with two additional stars will receive higher priority than an applicant with one additional star - Where priority is the same, for example where two applicants have Band C with two additional stars, the earliest registration date will determine the highest preference.
+For example, an applicant in Band C with two additional stars will receive higher priority than an applicant with one additional star - Where priority is the same, for example where two applicants have Band C with two additional stars, the earliest registration/priority date will determine the highest preference.